What is analytics?

 Prescriptive analytics answers the question “What action should we take?”.
 This state-of-the-art type of analytics builds on findings from descriptive, diagnostic, and predictive analytics and uses highly advanced tools and techniques to assess the consequences of possible decisions and determine the best course of action in a scenario.

 Common components of business analytics

 Business analytics is a broad field with many different components and tools.
 Some of the most common ones include:

-- Data aggregation: Before data can be analysed, it must be collected from many different sources, organised, and cleaned up.
+- Data aggregation: Before data can be analyzed, it must be collected from many different sources, organized, and cleaned up.
 A solid data management strategy and modern data warehouse are essential for analytics.

-- Data mining: Data mining uses statistical analysis and machine learning algorithms to sift through large databases, analyse data from multiple angles, and identify previously unknown trends, patterns, and relationships.
+- Data mining: Data mining uses statistical analysis and machine learning algorithms to sift through large databases, analyze data from multiple angles, and identify previously unknown trends, patterns, and relationships.

-- Text mining: Text mining explores unstructured text data sets such as documents, e-mails, social media posts, blog comments, call centre scripts, and other text-based sources for qualitative and quantitative analysis.
+- Text mining: Text mining explores unstructured text data sets such as documents, e-mails, social media posts, blog comments, call center scripts, and other text-based sources for qualitative and quantitative analysis.

 - Forecasting and predictive analytics: Forecasting uses historical data to make estimates about future outcomes, and predictive analytics uses advanced techniques to determine the likelihood these outcomes will occur.

-- Simulation and what-if analysis: Once forecasts and predictions have been created, simulation and what-if analysis can test out different scenarios and optimise potential decisions before they’re made.
+- Simulation and what-if analysis: Once forecasts and predictions have been created, simulation and what-if analysis can test out different scenarios and optimize potential decisions before they’re made.

-- Data visualisation and storytelling: Data visualisations – like charts and graphs – provide an easy way to understand and communicate trends, outliers, and patterns in data.
-These visualisations can be strung together to tell a bigger data story and guide decision-making.
+- Data visualization and storytelling: Data visualizations – like charts and graphs – provide an easy way to understand and communicate trends, outliers, and patterns in data.
+These visualizations can be strung together to tell a bigger data story and guide decision-making.